frodeaa/status-checker/README.md

 the HTTP status code and latency for one or more endpoints

-The result is save to AWS CloudWatch, where you can use the result to trigger other events.
+The result is saved to AWS CloudWatch, where you can use the result to trigger other events.

 ![Cloudwatch example](images/aws-console.png)